Transitive reduction

+Classes of graphs

-In acyclic directed graphs
+In directed acyclic graphs

 The transitive reduction of a finite directed graph G is a graph with the fewest possible edges that has the same reachability relation as the original graph.
 That is, if there is a path from a vertex x to a vertex y in graph G, there must also be a path from x to y in the transitive reduction of G, and vice versa.
-Specifically, if there is some path from x to y, and another from y to z, then there may be no path from x to z which does not include y.
+Specifically, if there is some path from x to y, and another from y to z, then there may be no direct edge from x to z in the transitive reduction.
 Transitivity for x, y, and z means that if x < y and y < z, then x < z.
 If for any path from y to z there is a path x to y, then there is a path x to z; however, it is not true that for any paths x to y and x to z that there is a path y to z, and therefore any edge between vertices x and z are excluded under a transitive reduction, as they represent walks which are not transitive.
 The following image displays drawings of graphs corresponding to a non-transitive binary relation (on the left) and its transitive reduction (on the right).

 The transitive reduction of a finite directed acyclic graph G is unique, and consists of the edges of G that form the only path between their endpoints.
 In particular, it is always a spanning subgraph of the given graph.
 For this reason, the transitive reduction coincides with the minimum equivalent graph in this case.

 In the mathematical theory of binary relations, any relation R on a set X may be thought of as a directed graph that has the set X as its vertex set and that has an arc xy for every ordered pair of elements that are related in R. In particular, this method lets partially ordered sets be reinterpreted as directed acyclic graphs, in which there is an arc xy in the graph whenever there is an order relation x < y between the given pair of elements of the partial order.
 When the transitive reduction operation is applied to a directed acyclic graph that has been constructed in this way, it generates the covering relation of the partial order, which is frequently given visual expression by means of a Hasse diagram.

 Transitive reduction has been used on networks which can be represented as directed acyclic graphs (e.g. citation graphs or citation networks) to reveal structural differences between networks.